John-P-Cargille/seniorThesisRepo/README.md

 If you have any questions feel free to ask me!
 I'll answer professor questions, customer questions, and give advice if asked.

-# Sample Spec

-Below is an example of a project specification.
+******Brackets indicate the pieces of the following specification which are still parts of the original template******

-## Software Requirements Specification for the Mahoney University Registration System
+# Software Requirements Specification for the Melodic Dictation Web Page

-## Introduction
+# Introduction

-### Purpose
+## Purpose

-The purpose of this document is to outline the functional and non-functional requirements of Mahoney University’s new online registration system.
-The system is designed to streamline the registration process for students and faculty, replacing the outdated manual system.
-This specification serves as a contract between the system stakeholders and the developers to ensure that the system meets the needs of its users while adhering to university policies and technical constraints.
+The purpose of this document is to outline the functional and non-functional requirements of the melodic dictation web page which will extend Dr. Shapovalov’s aural training website.
+The web page will serve to test student’s abilities to dictate short musical excerpts; where the sightreading webpage of the website helps students hear and reproduce what they see, the dictation webpage will help students visualize and write down what they hear.

-The key goals of the new system are:
+The key goals of this webpage are:
-- To improve the efficiency of the course registration process for students.
-- To provide staff in the Registrar’s Office with tools to manage course offerings, schedules, and student records.
-- To enhance the accuracy and accessibility of student academic information, such as grades and enrollment history.
-- To support the university’s transition to digital infrastructure while maintaining compatibility with legacy systems during a transitional period.
+-To provide appropriately difficult melodies for students to dictate -To offer an intuitive, useful, and appealing interface for entering notes on the staff, which will serve as a submitted dictation attempt for a given melody
+-To accurately and fairly score students on their dictation attempts

-### Scope
+## Scope
-This system is intended to support the registration process for all students at Mahoney University, including undergraduates, graduate students, and non-degree-seeking students.
-The system will handle:
-- Student authentication and secure access to personal records.
-- Course search and registration.
-- Enrollment validation, including prerequisite checks and course availability.
-- Management of student schedules, including the ability to add, drop, or modify course enrollments.
-- Grade viewing and transcript requests.

-The scope of the system also includes administrative tools for the Registrar’s Office to:
-- Create and modify course offerings for each academic term.
-- Manage enrollment caps, waitlists, and course prerequisites.
-- Track student progress and generate reports for academic performance.
+This webpage will extend Dr. Shapovalov’s aural training website.
+It will be open to all users of the website, but grade in a self-contained run of examples.
+The user may adjust certain settings to alter how those examples are displayed while they remain somewhere on the website.
+The webpage will:
+-Load examples
+-Play sounds corresponding to the examples
+-Allow the user to enter notes on a staff
+-Grade the user on how close their dictation was to the example

-### Definitions, Acronyms, and Abbreviations
+[### Definitions, Acronyms, and Abbreviations
 - **Registrar**: The official responsible for maintaining student records, managing course schedules, and overseeing the registration process.
 - **Student Information System (SIS)**: A university-wide database that stores student records, course information, and academic data.
 - **GPA**: Grade Point Average, a numerical representation of a student's academic performance.